 Love Your Neighbourhood

-Supporting our local communities makes The Southern Co-operative (TSC) stand out from the crowd; in 2014 we invested over £630,000 and gave 4,700 hours of volunteering time to local good causes.
+Supporting our local communities makes Southern Co-op stand out from the crowd; in 2014 we invested over £630,000 and gave 4,700 hours of volunteering time to local good causes.

 We have listened to the views of over 4,000 of our members, our colleagues and our partners.
 We have thought about how we affect our communities, and how changes in our communities might affect us.
 The one thing that has come through loud and clear as most important for everyone is our support for local communities.

 With this feedback in mind, Southern Co-op is launching a refreshed new community programme; ‘Love your Neighbourhood’, which builds upon our history of supporting local groups and replaces our community support scheme that’s been running for 10 years.
 This should increase the positive impact and difference we make to our communities, reinforcing all three of our sustainability priorities to SHARE, PROTECT and SUPPORT.

 As part of the community investment programme, Southern Co-op will be supporting projects/causes falling under one or more of our Key Themes:

 |Helping people to live more sustainably and support, for example, recycling, saving energy, reducing waste, water conservation etc

 ||Encouraging engagement in sports and physical activities